 “I’m my own person” could be the siren call of modern America, the declaration of a people so utterly dependent on being separate from one another that they ignore the irony of ascribing to American exceptionalism and other forms of nationalistic pride.
 From politics to religion, this underlying selfish declaration beneath so much of conservative and liberal ideologies alike ends up being the rallying cry for every fad, declaration of the sanctity of a particular interpretation of a holy book, the belief that any personal difficulty is a testament to group persecution and the deep hope that an individual candidate for president will solve all our problems.
 We’re so busy wanting to just be us, wanting to be original, that the anxiety of being unnoticed and impotent undergirding all of this results in us becoming even more bound to our group identities.

 This process is not an easy one and certainly is not one that I find myself always following through on.
 I get angry and ignore that the other person, like myself, resides in a particular set of socio-historical contexts that is as constraining as the ones I find myself in.
-I get depressed and go on a caloric binge rather than addressing the nature of the depression, an expression of myself that brings momentary delight without long-term solution.
-Asking critical questions of our own stories is just as important as being critical of the stories around us, in the end all of them are both more connected and more similar than we at first are able to acknowledge.
-Life is an upward spiral of awakening, building upon practice and knowing the dance is beautiful.
+I get depressed and go on a caloric binge rather than addressing the nature of the depression, an expression of myself that brings momentary delight without a long-term solution.
+Asking critical questions of our own stories is just as important as being critical of the stories around us, in the end, all of them are both more connected and more similar than we at first are able to acknowledge.
+Behavior is not freedom.
+Life is an upward spiral of awakening, building upon practice, and knowing the dance is beautiful.